rbgirshick/py-faster-rcnn/README.md

 ### Usage

-To train and test a Faster R-CNN detector use `experiments/scripts/faster_rcnn_alt_opt.sh`.
+To train and test a Faster R-CNN detector using the **alternating optimization** algorithm from our NIPS 2015 paper, use `experiments/scripts/faster_rcnn_alt_opt.sh`.
 Output is written underneath `$FRCN_ROOT/output`.

 ```Shell